mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 ## Visualizing your result(s) in the 3D cluster space

 Please click the "Embed in the Moliverse" bar in the upper right side of the result page.
 Wait a while for the Embedding Projector to launch.
-To find your query molecule, please type "query" in the search bar.
+To find your query molecule, please type "query" in the search bar in the upper right side of the Embedding Projector Webpage.
 Naturally, your query compound as well as its closest analogues will light up in unique colors.
 To better observe the clustering effect, please click UMAP or TSNE tabs in the lower left window.
 The clusters will manifest, like a flame.

 ## Visualizing your 3D cluster space in a VR headset